Graduate Diploma in Early Childhood Teaching

 Each small block represents a 15-point course.
 However, some courses may be 30 points or more.

-The Graduate Diploma in Early Childhood Teaching is a one-year programme (full-time) or part-time equivalent.
+The Graduate Diploma in Early Childhood Teaching is a 1 year full-time programme (part-time options are also avaialble).

 While the programme is conducted flexibly by distance, students are required to attend three on-campus intensives during the year.

-For the up-to-date schedule of courses, see the Regulations for the Graduate Diploma in Early Childhood Teaching.
+For full requirements, see the Regulations for the Graduate Diploma in Early Childhood Teaching.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.